fkie-cad/windowsScripts/blitzdingser/README.md

 - If not already automatically enabled, manually enable "Real Time Protection" in Windows Security > Virus & Thread Protection > Virus & Thread Protection Settings > Manage Settings
 - Reboot

+Currently it worked in 10.0.26100.6584.
+But in the mean time it didn't.

+If the above doesn't work or just to be sure:

 **Windows 11 steps**
 Found in https://www.alitajran.com/turn-off-windows-defender-windows-11-permanently/